Find singing lessons near you in Minneapolis, MN

 Show more

-Tessa taught 26 days ago
+Tessa taught about 2 months ago

 The student and tutor reviewed vocal warm-up exercises to improve breath control, pitch, and articulation.
 They practiced techniques like lip trills, humming, and tongue twisters, and the student performed original songs for feedback.
 The session concluded with strategies for managing breath during live performances and a discussion on building a song repertoire.